nickdichev/huffman-elixir/blog_01.md

 end
 ```

 Let's dive into what's happening when we sort the priority queue.
 If an empty queue is passed in we have no work to do, simply return an empty list.
 If a non-empty queue is passed in, we use `Enum.sort/2` to sort the queue with a given sort function.
-Our actual sort function `sort/2`, given two `TreeNode`, will pattern match on the `:weight` key of each element, and compare them.
+Our actual sort function `sort/2`, given two `TreeNode`s, will pattern match on the `:weight` key of each element, and compare them.

 The final function we need to implement is `from_map/1`.
 This function will take in a `%{character => count}` map and return a priority queue.